The64thGamer/cheeseepedia/content/wiki/Bridgewater, NJ (600 Promenade Blvd).md

 |}

 ## History ##
 On February 7, 2000, Bridgewater's Chuck E. Cheese's opened to the public.
-It originally had , which included late 90s decor, .
+It originally had [Phase 2]({{< ref "wiki/Phase 2 (1997).md" >}}), which included late 90s decor, [Skytubes]({{< ref "wiki/Skytubes.md" >}}), and the Studio C (1997) (Studio C Alpha).
 Unfortunately, information on Bridgewater as a 1990s styled store is scarce.
-In the late 2000s, they received the (interior only) 2003 update to the [2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative]({{< ref "wiki/2003 'Cool Chuck' Reconfiguration  Major Remodel Initiative.md" >}}), which involved removing all 90s decor for new decor, removing the showroom walls, painting many walls purple, and slightly changed the counters.
+In the late 2000s, they received the (interior only) 2003 update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative, which involved removing all 90s decor for new decor, removing the showroom walls, painting many walls purple, and slightly changed the counters.
 Around 2015-2017, the Phase 3 exterior was switched out for a 2015 exterior, which included purple awnings and a Rockstar Chuck logo.
 The Skytubes were removed not long after as well.
 As of July 2023, Bridgewater remains operational.

 ## Animatronics ##
 {| class='wikitable'